-- (a) General Rule.
-A person has a privilege to refuse to disclose and to prevent another from disclosing a confidential communication by the person to a clergyman or to a clergyman's assistant, if such communication is made either as a formal act of religion or as a matter of conscience. - (b) Definitions.
-As used in this rule: - (1) "Clergyman" means a minister, priest, rabbi, chaplain, or other similar functionary of a religious organization, or an individual reasonably believed to be so by the person consulting the clergyman. - (2) "Clergyman's assistant" means a person employed by or assigned to assist a clergyman in his capacity as a spiritual advisor. - (3) A communication is "confidential" if made to a clergyman in the clergyman's capacity as a spiritual adviser or to a clergyman's assistant in the assistant's official capacity and is not intended to be disclosed to third persons other than those to whom disclosure is in furtherance of the purpose of the communication or to those reasonably necessary for the transmission of the communication. - (c) Who May Claim the Privilege.
+(a) General Rule.
+A person has a privilege to refuse to disclose and to prevent another from disclosing a confidential communication by the person to a clergyman or to a clergyman's assistant, if such communication is made either as a formal act of religion or as a matter of conscience.

+(1) "Clergyman" means a minister, priest, rabbi, chaplain, or other similar functionary of a religious organization, or an individual reasonably believed to be so by the person consulting the clergyman.

+(2) "Clergyman's assistant" means a person employed by or assigned to assist a clergyman in his capacity as a spiritual advisor.

+(3) A communication is "confidential" if made to a clergyman in the clergyman's capacity as a spiritual adviser or to a clergyman's assistant in the assistant's official capacity and is not intended to be disclosed to third persons other than those to whom disclosure is in furtherance of the purpose of the communication or to those reasonably necessary for the transmission of the communication.

+(c) Who May Claim the Privilege.
 The privilege may be claimed by the person, guardian, or conservator, or by a personal representative if the person is deceased.
 The clergyman or clergyman's assistant who received the communication may claim the privilege on behalf of the person.
 The authority of the clergyman or clergyman's assistant to do so is presumed in the absence of evidence to the contrary.

 Rule 504.
-Husband-wife privilege
+Marital privilege

 (a) Spousal Incapacity.
 A person has a privilege to refuse to testify against his or her spouse.
+There is no privilege under subdivision (a) when, at the time of the testimony, the parties are divorced, or the marriage has been annulled.

-- (b) Confidential Communication Made During the Marriage. - (1) General Rule.
-A person has a privilege during and after the marital relationship to refuse to disclose, and to prevent another from disclosing, any confidential communication made to the spouse of the person while they were husband and wife and not separated as provided by law. - (2) Definition.
-As used in this rule, a communication is "confidential" if made privately by any person to the spouse of the person and is not intended to be disclosed to third persons other than those reasonably necessary for transmission of the communication. - (3) Who May Claim the Privilege.
+(b) Confidential Communication Made During the Marriage.

+(1) General Rule.
+A person has a privilege during and after the marital relationship to refuse to disclose, and to prevent another from disclosing, any confidential communication made to the spouse of the person while they were married and not separated as provided by law.

+(2) Who May Claim the Privilege.
 The privilege may be claimed by the spouse who made the communication or by the other spouse on his or her behalf.
 The authority of the latter spouse to do so is presumed in the absence of evidence of a waiver.
 The privilege will not prevent disclosure of the communication at the request of the spouse to whom the communication was made if that spouse is an accused regardless of whether the spouse who made the communication objects to its disclosure.